dv-lebedev/pair-trading-view/README.md

 **How To Use:**

+*>CSV format files*

 - Download market data in csv format using Quote Downloader or just put downloaded files to the /MarketData directory.

-- Set the price and volume indices and press start.
+- Set the price and volume columns and press start.

+*>SQL Server connection*

+- After first run app create 'PairTradingViewDb' with 2 tables: Stocks and StockValues.

+- App read new market data from 'Stocks' table, update pairs data, save new values to 'StockValues' table.